hashicorp/terraform-provider-aws/website/docs/d/eks_node_group_names.html.markdown

 # Data Source: aws_eks_node_group_names

-Retrieve information about an EKS Node Group names.
+Retrieve the names of the EKS Node Group associated with a named EKS cluster.
+This will allow you to pass a list of Node Group names to other resources.

 ## Example Usage